cnabio/duffle/docs/100-CNAB.md

 CNAB is a _standard packaging format_ for multi-container cloud native applications.
 It allows packages to target different runtimes and architectures.
 It empowers application distributors to package applications for deployment on a wide variety of cloud platforms, cloud providers, and cloud services.
 It also provides the utilities necessary for delivering multi-container applications in disconnected environments.

 CNAB is not a platform-specific tool.
-While it uses containers for encapsulating installation logic, it remains unopinionated about what cloud environment it runs in.
+While it uses containers for encapsulating installation logic, it remains un-opinionated about what cloud environment it runs in.
 CNAB developers can bundle applications targeting environments spanning IaaS (like OpenStack or Azure), container orchestrators (like Kubernetes or Nomad), container runtimes (like local Docker or ACI), and cloud services (like object storage or Database as a Service).

 This is a working document tracking the current design for CNAB.
 At a later point, this document will be superseded by a formal specification.

 ## Approach

-The CNAB specification builds on the [Open Container Initiative (OCI)]() family of specifications.
-It relies upon OSI's content addressable storage (CAS) and multi-architecture support, as well as OSI's specification for cytographic integrity checking.
+The CNAB specification builds on the [Open Container Initiative (OCI)](https://www.opencontainers.org/) family of specifications.
+It relies upon OCI's content addressable storage (CAS) and multi-architecture support, as well as OCI's specification for cryptographic integrity checking.

 The core concept of CNAB is that a bundle is comprised of a _lightweight invocation image_ whose job is to install zero or more cloud components, including (but not limited to): containers, IaaS and PaaS layers, and service frameworks.